 Rex and Jeanne’s support of increased parental choice and innovative policy solutions helped to educate the public, media, elected officials and education leaders, breaking through the paradigms of outdated approaches to education.
 In 2012, the Missouri legisature passed a law allowing charter schools throughout the entire state of Missouri with conditions.
 While improved, this Missouri law still creates unnecessary obstacles to the creation of new charter schools.
 Rex and Jeanne support continuing efforts to further reform this charter school law.
-Additionally, the Sinquefields support education policies that include education savings accounts, course access/virtual learning and open enrollment.
+Additionally, the Sinquefields support education policies that include empowerment scholarship accounts, course access/virtual learning and open enrollment.
 They believe all schools should be accountable for students’ performance and educational well-being.

 State Adequacy Suit: